Detecting and Mitigating Hallucinations in Multilingual Summarisation: Conclusion

 \section{Conclusion}

 We investigate how to measure and mitigate hallucinations of summarisation models in cross-lingual transfer scenarios.
 We first propose a multilingual metric, \mFACT{}, to facilitate the evaluation of faithfulness in low-resource languages.
-By virtue of this new metric, we find empirical evidence that while common cross-lingual transfer methods benefit summarisation performance, they further amplify hallucinations compared with monolingual counterparts.
+By virtue of this new metric, we find empirical evidence that while common cross-lingual transfer methods benefit summarisation performance, they amplify hallucinations compared to monolingual counterparts.
+We also point out that faithfulness in summarisation for languages other than English is still challenging for multilingual large language models.
 Finally, with the aim of reducing these hallucinations, we adapt several monolingual methods to cross-lingual transfer and propose a new method based on weighting the loss according to the \mFACT{} score of each training example.
 Based on both automated metrics and human evaluation, we demonstrate that \mFACT{} is the most reliable metric in detecting hallucinations in multiple languages.
 Moreover, compared to a series of state-of-the-art baselines, we find that summaries produced by loss weighting achieve higher performance and abstractiveness, competitive faithfulness, and a higher alignment with human preferences.
 We hope that this work will attract more attention from the community to the phenomenon of hallucination in languages different from English and facilitate future research by establishing evaluation metrics and baselines.